Judicial Conduct & Disability

 Codes of Conduct and related sources of authority provide standards of behavior for judges and others in the federal court family.
 The Judicial Conduct and Disability Act allows complaints alleging that a federal judge has engaged in "conduct prejudicial to the effective and expeditious administration of the business of the courts" or has become, by reason of a temporary or permanent condition, "unable to discharge the duties" of the judicial office.

-Judicial Seminar Disclosure
+Judicial Seminars Disclosure

 The Judicial Conference adopted a private seminars disclosure reporting policy that requires educational program providers and judges to disclose certain information relevant to judges' attendance at privately-funded educational programs.